Deploy AWS infrastructure with Terraform

 1. Check what you can deploy

-You can find which class of user you are in the infra-security project in govuk-aws-data.
+You can find which class of user you are (what your arn has been assigned to) in the infra-security project in govuk-aws-data.

 2. Get your credentials